lz-green/macSetup/README.md

 ## Introduction

 My objective is to fully automate macOS installation and configuration using Ansible.
+Lots of stuff in here you probably don't need/ want, and some that needs personalization for your system.

+Some fun stuff, though, feel free to pick apart and try it out.

+## Requirements
+The various configuration files are tested on OS X Sierra (10.12).
+Older operating system versions may work — your mileage may vary.

+These are a series of scripts.
+Many are derived from prior works of open source, but some original URLs have been lost.
+Please point out any original art URLs and they will be added.
+I always strive to give credit to prior art authors.

+## Done
 I have currently implemented the following:

 * **macOS & Software Defaults**: Updating of plist properties for various